 Oakworth Primary School is the largest school within the Trust, being a two-form entry with a large and very popular nursery.
 The school has expanded over the years and has had extensive building work, but the heart of the school has been maintained.
 As with the other two schools, Oakworth is very popular and often over subscribed.
 Oakworth is a key driver for the Trust's partnership with Exceed TSA.
-The new headteacher took up post in September 2019.
+The Headteacher from Lees moved to be Headteacher at Oakworth in April 2021.